 Don’t expect to see Evolve Additive’s first commercially available 3D printers until late 2019.
 Rather, consider this new 3D printer technology as evidence of the continued R&D that will benefit the entire 3D printing community.

-Category: 3d-printing additive-manufacturing trends-predictions
+Category: 3d-printing additive-manufacturing technology-and-emerging-trends

 Tags: 3-d-print 3d-printer additive-manufacturing bnpp electrophotographic-printing evolve-additive isoastm powder-bed-fusion selective-thermoplastic-electrophotographic-process step stratasys